Care Home Manager by Howard Finley Care Ltd

-Howard Finley Care are currently recruiting for a home manager for our client's 54 bedded Nursing Home based in Durham which provides Care and Support to those of old age and those who suffer from conditions such as Dementia.
+Howard Finley Care are currently recruiting for a home manager for our client's 18 bedded Care Home based in East Molesey which provides Care and Support to those of old age and those who suffer from conditions such as Dementia.

 full time hours